viviRbi/vyNote/readme.md

 - Ex: Serializable interface.
 It is used to mark that an object is eligiable for saving its state inside a file.

 ## What are transient variables?
-- A variable with trasient keyword will not be saved when serialize.
-It can be use to avoid storing user passord
+- JVM skips transient variables during the serialization process.
+That means the value of the trainsient variable is not stored when the object is being serialized.

 ## Difference between FileReader and BufferedReader?
 File Reader and BufferedReader ar eused to read data from a given character stream